nathanaherne/ml_access_privileges/README.md

 It makes sense that each account in a piece of software/building/hardware etc is attached to an entity or you do not know who has access to what.
 If your organization does not match accounts to entities, over time you will want to match all usernames with entities within the organization.

-# Considering the data
+## Considering the data

-To create a good model, we need to understand what the model might be able to infer from the data you can feed it.
-Remember that computers cannot understand context, so context needs to be inferred from the data itself without outside influence.
+To create a good model, we need to understand what the model might be able to infer from the data you feed it.
+Remember that computers do not understand context, so context needs to be inferred from the data you feed it.

-## Access Privilege data
+### Access Privilege data

-To help us understand what access privilege data might infer to the model, I will be using an analogy because I find it easier to understand access privileges when it is attached to a simple real world example.
+To help us understand what access privilege data might infer to the model, I will be using an analogy because I find it easier to explain access privileges when it is attached to a simple real world example.

 I will be using Building Access (a house in this case) to help create a model of what access privilege data can infer.